Air India Express Flight 1344: Aircraft Accident Investigation Bureau (AAIB)

 The AAIB team in Kozhikode probed the incident with the assistance of Airports Authority of India officials, air traffic control, ground staff, CISF, the fire team and the rescue team.
 It found evidence of waterlogging of the runway at the time of landing.
 It also checked whether ATC was aware of waterlogging and whether the pilots adhered to rules.
 The preliminary investigation report was expected to be ready in a week after the accident, however this did not happen.

 The United States National Transportation Safety Board (NTSB) also sent a member to assist the AAIB.

 A five-member committee was set up by AAIB on 13 August, to investigate the incident, with the final report to be submitted on 13 January 2021.
 The committee headed by Captain S.S.
 Chahar, former designated examiner on Boeing 737 Next Generation, was to also provide recommendations to avoid such accidents in future.

 The civil aviation ministry cited delays due to the COVID-19 pandemic and granted a two-month extension to the AAIB to submit its draft final probe report on the accident.

 Final report

 On 11 September 2021 the final report was released by the Indian Aircraft Accident Investigation Bureau (AAIB).
 The final report stated that the probable cause was "non adherence to SOP by the PF, wherein, he continued an unstabilised approach and landed beyond the touchdown zone, half-way down the runway".
-The probable cause was also partially attributed to the First Officer for failing to takeover control and execute a go-around himself when the Captain failed to do so.
+The probable cause was also partially attributed to the First Officer for failing to take control and execute a go-around himself when the Captain failed to do so.

+The report and subsequent analyses also highlighted weather and runway conditions as contributing factors.
+The aircraft landed during heavy monsoon rain on a wet runway, with a tailwind component, which reduced braking effectiveness and increased the likelihood of an overrun.
+Furthermore, Kozhikode Airport’s tabletop runway, with limited runway end safety areas and no engineered arresting system (EMAS), offered little margin for error, making overruns particularly hazardous.
+While these factors did not directly cause the accident, they were recognized as exacerbating the severity of the crash.

 In popular culture

 Vande Bharat Flight IX 1344: Hope to Survival is a 2021 Discovery+ original documentary based on the accident.
 The 45-minute documentary creates graphical simulations of the accident.

+The crash is featured on the 9th episode of the 26th season of the Canadian documentary series Mayday titled "Monsoon Approach".